 Name of Person Reporting Incident/Complaint: Title (Parent; Volunteer; Staff): Contact telephone number for additional information: Name of child/children (if applicable to incident): Date of incident being reported:(Must be within three (3) working days of incident.)
-Location of Incident (Playground; hallway; classroom): Site: Explain briefly what happened: Name(s) of staff present that witnessed the incident: Name(s) and contact number(s) of any other individual(s) (other witnessed the incident: Describe any injuries: Describe any treatment administered: When filing a complaint, this form must be completed and turn Coordinator/Lead Teacher or Assistant Head Start Director in incident.
-The Center Coordinator/Lead Teacher or Assistant Head Stargive a copy back to the person reporting the incident. t Director will sign for receipt and Upon the receipt of your complaint, the Assistant Head Start D 5 working days in writing or by phone that he/she has received Head Start Director should receive your complaint from the Co within two working days.
-Should you not receive a written resp Assistant Head Start Director has received your complaint, ple the information.
-The Assistant enter Coordinator/Lead Teacher oonse or a phone call that the Signature of Person Making Complaint Date Signature of Center Coordinator/Lead Teacher or Assistant Head Start Director Date
+Location of Incident (Playground; hallway; classroom): Site: Explain briefly what happened: Name(s) of staff present that witnessed the incident: Name(s) and contact number(s) of any other individual(s) (other witnessed the incident: Describe any injuries: Describe any treatment administered: When filing a complaint, this form must be completed and turn or Assistant Head Start Director immediately after witnessing t The Center Coordinator or Assistant Head Start Director will s back to the person reporting the incident. sign for receipt and give a copy Upon the receipt of your complaint, the Assistant Head Start D 5 working days in writing or by phone that he/she has received Head Start Director should receive your complaint from the Ce working days.
+Should you not receive a written response or a pl Start Director has received your complaint, please contact him/ the information.
+The Assistant enter Coordinator within two hone call that the Assistant Head Signature of Person Making Complaint Date Signature of Center Coordinator or Assistant Head Start Director Date